Germany's stance on pricing threatens drug firm profits

 The insurers follow the lead of the Institute for Quality and Efficiency in Health Care (IQWiG), an advisory panel of medical experts, which assesses the "additional benefit" of new drugs over existing ones.

-Like Britain's National Institute for Health and Clinical Excellence, Germany's IQWiG presents an additional hurdle for drugmakers whose products have already been licensed by European regulators.
+Like Britain's National Institute for Health and Clinical Excellence (NICE), Germany's IQWiG presents an additional hurdle for drugmakers whose products have already been licensed by European regulators.

 IQWiG has a history of discounting statistical evidence previously acknowledged by the EU regulator.
 It even spurned several newly approved drugs as no better than established therapies available as cheap generics, prompting the insurance body to offer sharply lower prices.

-As a result of the tough stance, drugmakers have over the past three years kept a total of six new drugs off the German market, which is home to pharma majors such as Bayer (BAYGn.DE), Boehringer Ingelheim and Merck KGaA (MRCG.DE).
+As a result of the tough stance, drugmakers have over the past three years kept a total of six new drugs off the German market, which is home to pharma majors such as Bayer, Boehringer Ingelheim and Merck KGaA.

-Eli Lilly (LLY.N) and Boehringer also declined to launch another diabetes drug, Trajenta, because of low prices.
+Eli Lilly and Boehringer also declined to launch another diabetes drug, Trajenta, because of low prices.

 The pharma industry believes German patients could miss out on many more new medicines if companies face the risk of low prices in Germany becoming the benchmark across the world.